PaddlePaddle/PaddleSpeech/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+For support and discussions, please use our [Discourse forums](https://github.com/PaddlePaddle/DeepSpeech/discussions).

+If you've found a feature request then please create an issue with the following information:

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]